 I/M programs have historically applied to vehicles by regulatory weight class; however, MOVES applies I/M benefits by source type.
 This can lead to discrepancies between the number of vehicles covered in the actual I/M program and the number of vehicles that MOVES assumes is covered.
 For example, an I/M program that targets trucks less than 8501 lbs.
-Gross Vehicle Weight Rating (GVWR) (i.e. regulatory classes LDT1, LDT2, LDT3, and LDT4) would include parts of two MOVES source types: passenger trucks (sourcetypeID 31), light commercial trucks (32).
-However, these sourcetypes also include vehicles with GVWR greater than 8501 lbs.
+Gross Vehicle Weight Rating (GVWR) (i.e. regulatory classes LDT1, LDT2, LDT3, and LDT4) would include parts of two MOVES source types: passenger trucks (sourcetypeID 31) and light commercial trucks (32).
+However, these source types also include vehicles with GVWR greater than 8501 lbs.
 When an I/M program is applied to source types 31 and 32 in MOVES, all of the vehicles in these source types get I/M benefits.
-EPA is working on a tool to resolve this complexity, but in the meantime, users can adjust the compliance factor to account for the fraction of vehicles within a source type that are actually covered by the I/M program.
-This process is described in section 3.10.6 of this document.
+Users can adjust the compliance factor to account for the fraction of vehicles within a source type that are actually covered by the I/M program.
+This process is described in section 3.10.6.3 of this document.